connet-dev/connet/README.md

 ### Client

-To run a client, use `connet --config client-config.toml` command.
-Here is the full client `client-config.toml` configuration spec:
+To run a client, use `connet --config client.toml` command.
+Here is the full client `client.toml` configuration specification:
 ```toml
 [client]
 token-file = "path/to/relay/token" # file that contains the auth token for the control server